GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test-using-mutation/index.md

 * `db`: Cloud Spanner database name

-The following parameters may not need to be changed; they will be passed from the command line, and default values are used when testing from JMeter graphical user interface.
+The following parameters may not need to be changed; they will be passed from the command line, and default values are used when testing from JMeter GUI:

-* `threads`: Number of parallel threads per thread group, increasing stress on target.
+* `threads`: Number of parallel threads per thread group, increasing stress on target
-* `loops`: Number of times each thread should loop, extending duration of tests.
+* `loops`: Number of times each thread should loop, extending duration of tests

 ### Thread groups

-[Thread group](https://jmeter.apache.org/usermanual/test_plan.html#thread_group) represents a test case containing a collection of samplers, each sampler is executed sequentially.
-It can be configured with a number of parallel threads (aka users) for that test.
+[Thread group](https://jmeter.apache.org/usermanual/test_plan.html#thread_group) represents a test case containing a collection of samplers, each of which is executed sequentially.
+It can be configured with a number of parallel threads (users) for that test.

-Within the thread group samplers are added which will call spanner.
+Within the thread group, samplers are added that will call Cloud Spanner.

 ### JSR223 request sampler